What does a ticket to LACMA include?

 You are welcome to bring your stroller into most LACMA galleries unless otherwise noted.
 If you prefer to leave your stroller outside, non-secured stroller parking is provided outside the Resnick Pavilion.

 Where can I feed my baby?

 Breastfeeding and bottle feeding are welcome throughout the museum.
 Eating is only allowed outside.

 Where are changing stations?

 Changing stations are available in men’s and women’s restrooms in BCAM and the Resnick Pavilion.

 What does my membership gift support?

-Your membership gift supports exhibitions, concerts, classes, free admission for kids, and community outreach programs.
+Your membership gift supports exhibitions, concerts, classes, free admission for L.A. kids, and community outreach programs.
 Members make all these things happen—thank you!
 Each year, members support: